-Adults are supposed to sleep seven to nine hours every night.
+Adults are supposed to sleep seven to nine hours every night, with eight being that magic number you should shoot for.
 Not getting enough sleep increases the cortisol in your body and your blood sugar levels, giving you a double whammy.
 The cortisol makes you store fat in your belly, and the crazy sugar levels make you crave carbs and junk food, which wreak havoc on the size of your middle.

 6. Gluten Intolerance

-About 15 percent of the population has celiac disease or gluten Intolerance, and 99 percent of people go undiagnosed.
-Be aware when you eat foods containing gluten (bread, pasta, cereal), and take note of how your body reacts.
+About 15 percent of the population has celiac disease or gluten intolerance, and 99 percent of people go undiagnosed.
+Be aware when you eat foods containing gluten (like bread, pasta, and cereal), and take note of how your body reacts.
 Bloating, gas, diarrhea, and/or constipation are all signs that you may have a problem digesting the protein in grain.

 7. Acid Reflux

 In addition to your belly ballooning, do you often feel sick or nauseated after a normal meal?
 Do you burp a lot or feel burning in your belly or throat within an hour or so of eating?
-Acid reflux (or indigestion) may be to blame!
-Certain foods, like tomato sauce, orange juice, and fatty meats, can increase the acid in your belly and cause it to bloat and swell.
+If you answered yes to either or both of those questions, acid reflux (or indigestion) may be to blame.
+Certain foods with high levels of acidity, like tomato sauce, orange juice, and fatty meats, can increase the acid in your belly, causing it to bloat and swell.

-The truth is… when you have more in your belly and intestines, it’s going to look bigger.
+The simple truth is… when you have more in your belly and intestines, it’s going to look bigger.
 So if you haven’t gone to the bathroom in days, you’ll feel it.
 Normal intestinal gas gets trapped behind slow-moving bowels and builds up, causing your belly to distend.

 9. Dairy Intolerance

-If you feel gassy and uncomfortable after eating ice cream or cheese, you may be lactose intolerant, which means your body doesn't have the enzymes to break down lactose (the sugar found in dairy products).
+If you feel gassy and uncomfortable after eating ice cream or cheese, or after drinking milk, you may be lactose intolerant.
+People with lactose intolerance don’t have the enzymes to break down lactose (the sugar found in dairy products).
 This can irritate your belly and cause gas to form, making your belly bloated.